Erin Lafford

 About me

-My background is in academic research and teaching.
-I have a PhD in English Literature and worked as a lecturer in English within Higher Education until 2024.
+I am a training candidate in analytical psychotherapy at the West Midlands Institute of Psychotherapy in Birmingham, which is accredited by the British Psychoanalytic Council (BPC).I also have experience of working in voluntary mental health services.My background is in literary studies and teaching.
+I was a lecturer in English Literature within Higher Education until 2024.
 I have been especially interested in how literature explores emotion and feeling, the experiences of health and illness (what it means to be and feel well, or not), and our relationship with the environment.
-I continue to write and publish work on these areas of interest.Now, I am a training candidate in analytical psychotherapy at the West Midlands Institute of Psychotherapy in Birmingham, which is accredited by the British Psychoanalytic Council (BPC).
+I continue to write and publish work on these areas of interest.
 I believe that there are many connections between literature and psychotherapy, and that being given an opportunity to tell our own stories and to pay attention to how we represent our own experience is a profound aspect of the therapeutic relationship.

 Psychotherapy